booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _ - The product owner has a work plan that includes budget estimates and identifies funding sources_

 The budget for this prototype has been designed based on our previous experience.
-We have been attending hackathon's and tech challenges, which gave us insight how our multi-discipled team would be designed and what would the team velocity be.
+We have been attending hackathon's and tech challenges, which gave us insight how our multi-disciplined team would be designed and what would the team velocity be.
 Based on this metrics and what we have learned, our product owner designed a work plan and budget for this prototyping effort.

 _ - The product owner has a strong relationship with the contracting officer_